robbintt/outlines/references/django-general.md

 1. API, static frontend (March 19)

+#### First Time Setup

+The `manage.py` is executable by default in Python 3.
+Simply `./manage.py runserver` or any other argument.

+You can `python manage.py runserver 80` for example, to run on any port.

+1. Python 3 in a virtualenv
+1. pip install django
+1. django-admin startproject
+1. python manage.py migrate
+1. python manage.py createsuperuser
+1. python manage.py startapp social

 ## Specific Technologies

 - DocRaptor for html to pdf in Django - Razzi used it at a company. [stack overflow](https://stackoverflow.com/questions/22247595/generate-pdf-with-docraptor-in-django)